Investors

 Work of the Remuneration and Nomination Committee

-The Remuneration and Nomination Committee convenes at least two times per year at the invitation of the chair.
+The Remuneration and Nomination Committee convenes at least two times per year in accordance with the agreed schedule or at the invitation of the chair.
 The invitation and the agenda will be sent to the participants of the meeting as well as to the attention of other members of the Board of Directors.

 The Committee is competent when the chair of the Committee and at least one member of the Committee is present.